Everything? to know about external HDD, hard disk drive and Drive Docks.

 the USB-C chip here is rocket FAST (love it) but hate the case I DO ! (good for SSD not for HDD)

-This casing Un-altered, is for SSD or old slow cool 2.5" drives.(only) A 2TB SSD would scream in this box.
+This casing Un-altered, above is for SSD or old slow cool 2.5" drives.(only)

 My drive is fast but overheats, due to the poor case design (plastic)